W3rni0/RACTF_2020/readme.md

     print(i)
 time.sleep(0.5)
 ```
-I think I needed to import the package and run it but oh well we still got the message, so we are given another unreadable text which which we can assume is a ciphertext with a key of length 10 as the messages suggested, we can infer by the ciphertext that it's a Vigenere cipher beacuse the format of the text and the format of the url in the end suggests that the letters were substituted (and it is common to use Vigenere in CTF so it's an easy assumption), I first attempted to decrypt the url using Cyberchef with the assumption that it's starts with https and got the substring of the key 'ental', and after a bit of trying to get other parts of the url decrpyted I noticed that the key is similar to the name of the package, so I used that as a key et voila:
+I think I needed to import the package to a script and run it but oh well we still got the message, so we are given another unreadable text  which we can assume is a ciphertext with a key of length 10 as the messages suggested, we can infer by the ciphertext that it's a Vigenere cipher beacuse the format of the text and the format of the url in the end suggests that the letters were substituted (and it is common to use Vigenere in CTF so it's an easy assumption), I first attempted to decrypt the url using Cyberchef with the assumption that it's starts with https and got the substring of the key 'ental', and after a bit of trying to get other parts of the url decrpyted I noticed that the key is similar to the name of the package, so I used that as a key et voila:
 ```
 Hello, If you're reading this you've managed to find my little... *interface*.
 The next stage of the challenge is over at https://pastebin.com/raw/BCiT0sp6
 ```
-We got ourself the decrpyted message.
-In the messege is a url to some data hosted on pastebin, if you look at the site you'll see that the data consists of numbers from 1 to 9 and some uppercase letters, only from A to F (I will not show it here beacuse it's massive), I assumed that it was an hex encoding of something and by the sheer size of it I infered that it is also a file, so I used an hex editor and created a new file with the hex value given which turns out to be an png image file (you can check things like that using the file command in linux), the image is:
+We got ourself the decrpyted message.\ In the messege is a url to some data hosted on pastebin, if you look at the site you'll see that the data consists of numbers from 1 to 9 and some uppercase letters, only from A to F (I will not show it here beacuse it's massive), I assumed that it was an hex encoding of something and by the sheer size of it I inferred that it's also a file, so I used an hex editor and created a new file with the data and it turns out to be an png image file (you can check things like that using the file command in linux), the image is:

 ![](assets//images//spentalkux_2.png)

-So we need to look back into the past... maybe there was an earlier version of this package (btw the binary below is decoded to _herring which I have no clue what it means), when we check the release history of the spentalkux package in pypi.org we can see that there is a 0.9 version of it, so I downloaded this package and again looked at the \_\_init\_\_.py file, it contains the following code:
+So we need to look back into the past... maybe there is an earlier version of this package (btw the binary below is decoded to _herring which I have no clue what it means), when we check the release history of the spentalkux package in pypi.org we can see that there is a 0.9 version of it, so I downloaded this package and again looked at the \_\_init\_\_.py file, it contains the following code:
 ```python
 import base64
 p="""